dialpad/dialtone/apps/dialtone-documentation/docs/components/input.md

 };
 ```

-### Search input
+### Search

 <dt-notice
   kind="warning"
   :hide-close="true"
-  class="d-wmx100p d-mb24"
+  class="d-wmx100p d-my16"
 >
   <template #default>
-  Note: The usage of <code>type="search"</code> is not recommended for this component as it may cause unintended styling issues in Chrome.
-Instead, refer to the provided example code if you need to implement a search input.
+    The use of <code>type="search"</code> is not recommended as it may cause a style collision with a browser's native Shadow DOM, e.g. its clearing functionality.
+Instead, refer to the below example code if you need to implement a search input with clearing functionality.
   </template>
 </dt-notice>

-In this example we show a search input with a clear button on the right side.
-The clear button is a button with a close icon that clears the input field when clicked.
-The clear button is only visible when the input field is not empty.
+Use `type="text"` with a clear button in the `icon` slot.
+When the input is not empty, the clear button will render and will clears the input field when triggered.

 <code-well-header>
   <div class="d-w100p">